 The programme engages with the research community in Wales and beyond, delivers new approaches and integrates with existing mechanisms to ensure good provision of evidence and advice to the Welsh Government, Natural Resources Wales, the broader environmental sector and others.

 The programme takes forward, refreshes and strengthens the work of the WBP Evidence Gaps Project.
 We thank all those who contributed to the project.

 A steering group oversees the implementation of the programme.
 Its members include Welsh Government, Natural Resources Wales, Cardiff University Sustainable Places Research Institute, Aberystwyth University, Bangor University, JNCC, Plantlife, RSPB, Wales Environment Link and the Wildlife Trust.

-Natural Resources Wales have recently identified priority evidence needs relating to some of their marine biodiversity work.
+Natural Resources Wales have identified priority evidence needs relating to some of their marine biodiversity work.
 For further information please visit the NRW website.
 The document below outlines the projects that NRW consider to be of high priority, and where they wish to explore opportunities for collaborative working.

 WBP will confirm receipt of the project submission and keep you informed of progress.
 All submitted projects will be prioritised and funding (subject to available funds) will be awarded competitively to the highest priority projects first and where a deliverer has been assigned (either prior to or following project submission).

 If you have any questions or would like to discuss the project with an academic before submitting, please get in touch.